return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lustre/llite/rw26_c.rst

 .. c:function:: void ll_invalidatepage(struct page *vmpage, unsigned int offset, unsigned int length)

-    :\ :c:func:`invalidatepage`\  method.
+    :invalidatepage() method.
 This method is called when the page is truncate from a file, either as a result of explicit truncate, or when inode is removed from memory (as a result of final \ :c:func:`iput`\ , umount, or memory pressure induced icache shrinking).

     :param struct page \*vmpage:
         *undescribed*